bocoup/jqfundamentals.com/content/traversing-manipulating/index.md

     removedListItem.appendTo( '#my-unordered-list' );
     removedListItem.trigger( 'click' ); // no alert!

-The `.detach()` method is useful for temporarily removing elements from the document; for example, if you need to do complex manipulations that would cause frequent reflows or repaints, you could use `.detach()` to temporarily remove the affected elements from the document before you do the complex manipulations.
+The `.detach()` method is useful for temporarily removing elements from the document; for example, if you are going to make a lot of changes to your page's structure using jQuery, it will be more efficient to use `.detach()` to remove the affected elements, make your changes, and then re-attach the element using one of the insertion methods.
 Elements removed with `.detach()` will retain their event handlers; you can re-add them to the document with

     $( '#my-unordered-list li' ).click(function() {
       alert $( this ).text();
     });

     var detachedListItem = $( '#my-unordered-list li' ).first().detach();

+    // do something complicated with the list item

     detachedListItem.appendTo( '#my-unordered-list' );
     detachedListItem.trigger( 'click' ); // alert!